Validark/bitwise-tic-tac-toe/README.md

 ### Bitwise Tic Tac Toe

 I made this just for fun.
 I saw [this comment](https://github.com/tc39/proposal-optional-chaining/issues/74#issuecomment-500047791) and wanted to see if this qualifies me for "programmer veteran" status.
+This doesn't actually fulfill all the test cases because I don't support overwriting places on the board.

 Original readme: